Editable Templates editable-templates

 • These are applicable to the template (and pages created with the template).

-For details on how a template author defines policies, see Creating Page Templates.
+For details on how a template author defines policies, see Templates to Create Pages that are Editable with the Page Editor.

 For technical details of policies, see Content Policies in this document.